rhietala/fp-ts-ramda/README.md

 >
 > [[Wikipedia]](https://en.wikipedia.org/wiki/Immutable_object)

-TypeScript (JavaScript) standard library doesn't emphasize immutability, but rather for example array methods mutate their input in-place, such as sort:
+JavaScript standard library doesn't emphasize immutability.
+On the contrary, for example array methods, such as `sort` mutate their input in-place:

 ```typescript
 > // Using ascending and reverse from previous examples